 By using Big Data to track purchasing decisions from wholesalers down to the customer level, food and beverage companies can learn what products are being purchased and where.
 For example, a company might learn that customers in the Pacific Northwest are purchasing 15% more of a diet beverage than the nationwide average.
 Further, they may learn that the Midwest is purchasing 15% less of that same beverage.
 This knowledge allows the company to know to ship more of the diet product to the Pacific Northwest and less to the Midwest.

-Big Data Helps Maintain Consistent Food Quality
+Big Data Helps Maintain Consistent Food and Beverage Quality

 Big Data allows restaurants to maintain consistent quality of their products.
 Consumers expect the same taste in food at the chain restaurants they love.
 The taste of food not only depends upon the proper measurement of ingredients, but also on their quality, storage, and season.
 Big Data analytics can analyze such changes and predict the impact of each on the food quality and taste.
 The insights from these analyses will be used to identify pain points and suggest measures for improvement.